inanepain/datetime/README.md

 The constructor only takes a unix timestamp, for all other values the create method is used.

+<span class="indexterm" primary="example"
-**Creating Timestamps: default and custom values.**
+secondary="Timestamp"></span>Creating Timestamps: default and custom values.

     $now = new Timestamp();
     $then = Timestamp::createFromFormat('g:ia \o\n l jS F Y', '12:00am on Wednesday 6th July 1977');

 - creating a new Timestamp without any parameters uses the current unix time

 #### Get / Show

 Once you have a Timestamp it’s easy to retrieve the date as various types that best suite the situation.

+datetime types

 - string

 - int

 - DateTime/DateTimeImmutable

+<span class="indexterm" primary="example"
-**Getting values to work with or display.**
+secondary="Timestamp"></span>Getting values to work with or display.

     $user->setAnniversary($then->getSeconds());
     echo "The time between $now and $then.", PHP_EOL;
     $tokyoTime = $now->getDateTime()->setTimezone($timeZone);

 - Add to entity as int to store in database

 - as a string to show on screen

 - and as a DateTime to work with a DateTimeZone

 #### Calculate

 A Timestamp can also work directly on DateTime to do calculations.
-When getting the difference between two Timestamps the result will be positive when the end Timestamp is greater then the source/initial Timestamp.
+When getting the difference between two Timestamps the result will be positive when the end Timestamp is greater than the source/initial Timestamp.
 Using `$now→diff($then)`, we can read it as; how much time needs to be added to `$now` to get to `$then`.
 If `$now` is today and `$then` is yesterday, we need to add a negative day; `-1`.
 But if `$then` were tomorrow, it would be the same distance `1`, but this time positive.

-If the it’s the just size of the gap between Timestamps that’s needed the `absoluteCopy` method can be used on the result or use the format method and ignore sign format symbol.
+If it’s the just size of the gap between Timestamps that’s needed the `absoluteCopy` method can be used on the result or use the format method and ignore sign format symbol.

-**Time Manipulating**
+<span class="indexterm" primary="example"
+secondary="Timestamp"></span>Time Manipulating

     $between = $now->diff($then);
     echo $between, PHP_EOL;
     echo $between->format('Formatted time between: %r%y years and %m months'), PHP_EOL;

 - using the variables we created before

--   when this document was drafted, the result was: - 45yrs 3months
+- when this document was drafted, the result was: - 45yrs 3months 3weeks
-    3weeks 6hrs 14mins 29secs
+  6hrs 14mins 29secs

 - Formatted time between: -45 years and 3 months

 #### Comparing Timestamps